 Discuss potential internships with your Academic Advisor.

-Verify with Jim Cantrill, the head of the Communication and Performance Studies (CAPS) department if there is an Affiliation Agreement on file for the agency.
-If no, proceed to step 3.
+Verify with the department head of the Communication and Media Studies (CAMS) department if there is an Affiliation Agreement on file for the agency.
+If none, proceed to step 3.
 If yes, proceed to step 4.

 Fill out Form A or B - Affiliation Agreement Individual Student-Arranged Paid (Form A) or Unpaid (Form B) Work Experience*